 54.8 Fork-lift or cranes allowance

-Where 2 or more fork-lifts or cranes are engaged in any one lift the drivers thereof will be paid an allowance of \$2.89 for each day so occupied.
+Where 2 or more fork-lifts or cranes are engaged in any one lift the drivers thereof will be paid an allowance of \$3.10 for each day so occupied.

-55. Shiftwork and rates-vehicle manufacturing employees
+55. Accident Pay-vehicle manufacturing employees